dhyanKaro/frequency_tracker/README.md

 ## To-Do

+- [ ] During matplotlib's slow update, button-press timestamps aren't recorded at the right time.
+Need some kind of multithreaded approach...
 - [ ] FPS is capped around 4 due to matplotlib's slowness.
-Switching to their animation lib or using a different graphing library would be a good idea.
+Switching to a different graphing library would be a good idea.
 - [ ] Advanced signal processing - filters, FFT, etc